Matthew Justice

-Matthew Hannan (born March 23, 1988) is an American professional wrestler, better known by his ring name, Matthew Justice.
-Justice performs primarily on the independent circuit in the Midwest and Eastern United States.
+Matthew Hannan (born March 23, 1988) is an American professional wrestler, primarily performing on the independent circuit and for Major League Wrestling (MLW), where he is former one-time MLW World Tag Team Champion (with 1 Called Manders), under the ring name Matthew Justice.
+He is also former one-time MLW National Openweight Champion.

 Early life

 Hannan grew up in Streetsboro, Ohio.
 As a child, he enjoyed watching professional wrestling.
 His father, Tom Hannan, was the coach for the football team at Crestwood High School, but Justice was not interested in sports.
 He would play in local bands, but was looking for a different calling.

 Professional wrestling career

 During his junior and senior years of high school, Hannan began professional wrestling when he found out about a training school in Cleveland run by a local veteran of the ring, J.T.
 Lightning.
 The school was about 25 miles from where Hannan lived so he started going there a few days a week.

 His ring name, Matthew Justice, originated from his first name and "Justice" from Hannan's love for the heavy metal band Metallica's album ...And Justice for All.

 The nickname "One Man Militia" came from Hannan's friend and lifting partner.

 He would perform in shows throughout Northeast Ohio.
 He would later graduate from Streetsboro High School in 2007.

 He notes wrestler Rob Van Dam as an idol and the main reason that he became a wrestler.